 Today’s Lord of Bowland – the sixteenth since 1660 - no longer owns land, but he does retain a number of ancient rights.
 These include the rights to appoint a Chief Steward (known formerly as a Master Forester) and to appoint one or more Bowbearers, a ceremonial attendant who by tradition accompanied the King during hunting but in later centuries became an officer of the Lord's forest courts.
 In 2010, Robert Parker of Browsholme Hall was appointed Bowbearer of the Forest of Bowland, the first in almost 150 years.
 Clitheroe surveyor Michael Parkinson was appointed Chief Steward of the Forest of Bowland one year later.
 By custom, the Lord of Bowland is also known as The Lord of the Fells.

-Since 2009, the current Lord of Bowland has dedicated himself to good causes in the Forest, including support for the Slaidburn Village Archive, schools visits, public lectures, official openings, charitable fundraising and sponsorship.
-He has recently commissioned Lakeland composer Christopher Gibbs to produce a four-part song cycle celebrating the history of Bowland which will premiere in 2017.
+Since 2009, the current Lord of Bowland has dedicated himself to good causes in the Forest, including support for the Slaidburn Archive, schools visits, public lectures, official openings, charitable fundraising and sponsorship.
+Launched in 2011, the Lord of Bowland Annual Lectures take place in early October each year and have proven hugely popular with local history enthusiasts.
+In 2015, William Bowland commissioned acclaimed Lakeland composer Christopher Gibbs to produce The Music of the Forest, a four-part song cycle celebrating the history of Bowland, which had its world premiere in the Forest in June 2017.

 If you'd like to learn more, please visit: